rawalpuneet/ogg-marklogic-adapter/example_extract_and_replicate.md

+# Configuring to use Data Hub Input Flows
+When configured to use the data hub framework input flows and transforms, the following assumptions are made.
+The other sections detail how to setup golden gate initial export and load as well as continuous replication for change data capture.

-# Assumptions and adapter behavior
+## Assumptions and adapter behavior
 1) No PK updates
 2) Inserts, updates and deletes only
 3) No checks for duplicate-record - an insert will just overwrite the existing